alpenlabs/Technical-Whitepaper/README.md

 Users can deposit funds into the L2 Rollup System by creating a deposit transaction that spends from the Rollup UTXO.
 The transaction structure of a deposit transaction is shown in Figure 11.

 Deposit transaction updates the pending deposit data in the Rollup State and commits this within the internal key of the P2TR scriptPubKey for the new Rollup UTXO.
-The L2 Rollup System detects the pending deposit transaction in the L1 mempool and updates the L2 state to include this deposit.
+The L2 Rollup System detects the pending deposit transaction in the L1 Mempool and updates the L2 state to include this deposit.
 The new L2 State Root, containing the deposited funds in the appropriate L2 account, is settled with a state update transaction.
 Once the state update transaction is confirmed, the deposit is no longer pending and thus will not be tracked in the Rollup State.

 <p align="center">
 <img src="figures/11.png" width="600"/>